sighupio/fury-distribution/README.md

 ## Get started with KFD

-To download the distribution, you will need our [furyctl][furyctl] tool.

-Download the latest version with:
+If you are new to KFD and want to get started, please head to the [documentation site](https://docs.kubernetesfury.com/docs/distribution/#%EF%B8%8F-how-do-i-get-started)

+If you are an advanced user, you can get started by using [`furyctl`][furyctl] to download a `Furyfile.yml` and a `kustomization.yaml` template file:

 ```bash
 furyctl distribution template --version v1.23.1
 ```

-It will download the release `v1.23.1` of the `Furyfile.yml` and a `kustomization.yaml` file to your current directory.

-Download all the modules with:
+Edit the files accordingly to your needs and then download the modules by running:

 ```bash
 furyctl distribution download
 ```

-Additionally, more comprehensive examples of the KFD can be found on our [documentation site](https://docs.kubernetesfury.com/docs/distribution/#%EF%B8%8F-how-do-i-get-started).

 ## Issues